Viacheslav-Filipenko/test-hook/README.md

 This is a components library for sharing react components via GitLab

-## Important notes

-All the components which using material ui components should be exported with withStylesInjectedFirst HOC, so the component will not redefine the other material ui components styles via the injecting style tag.

 ## Using library

 In order to use the library in other projects install it as dependency.